Market-Connections Professional Resume Writing Services

 • As it relates to H1-B workers, a H1-B candidate cannot displace a current employee; however, as a job applicant, you may be competing with H1-B candidates.

 Title VII of the Civil Rights Act of 1964 protects applicants from discrimination in hiring.
-Protection is granted on the basis of the applicant’s race, color, religion, sex (including pregnancy), and national origin.
+Protection is granted based on the applicant’s race, color, religion, sex (including pregnancy), and national origin.

 Religious discrimination includes an employer failing to provide reasonable accommodations for an employee’s religious practices if the accommodation does not create an undue hardship for the employer.